MFR6340/theenglishextension.org/young-world-2/Unit-3: A World of Colour.md

 <img src="https://imgur.com/DpHYsvF.png" width="25%" />

 Arthur is assigned 120 hours of community service to help a “Junk Man,” Mr. Hampton, after he had thrown a brick at him.
 His job is to collect seven junk items, including cardboard, and light bulbs from the Mr. Hampton’s list, without knowing their intended purpose.
-Through each item on the list, Arthur helps him grow and brings him closer to redemption.
-Losely based on a true story of an artist named Hampton who made a masterpiece out of junk.
+Through each item on the list, Arthur begins to grow and gets closer to redemption.
+Loosely based on a true story of an artist named Hampton who made a masterpiece out of junk.
 (Lexile 760L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Seventh-Most-Important-Thing-Shelley-Pearsall/9780553497311?ref=grid-view&qid=1665842641892&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1039319893" rel="nofollow">Buy on Orell Füssli</a>